Frequently Asked Questions

 Is a test required to qualify for a certification area?

 Yes.
-After TMATE has approved you for a certification area, you must pass the corresponding content area TExES examination.
-The exam must be passed as a prerequisite for enrolling in the TMATE courses.
+You must pass the corresponding content area TExES examination.
+The exam must be passed as a prerequisite for applying to the TMATE program.
 Study guides for each TExES are available at the Preparation Materials tab on the ETS website.

 How do I register to take the TExES?

 Register for the content area TExES exam(s) as a Pre-Admission Contest Testing Candidate, PACT.

 If you qualify for more than one certification area, you may take more than one content area TExES.
 Qualifying for multiple certification areas will increase your employability.
 However, initial certification will be granted in only one certification area, the area in which you complete the internship.